 Thank you to everyone who joined LOCUS for a live discussion of Transit-Oriented Development Opportunities in Albuquerque on Thursday, October 19, 2017.
-In case you missed the live event, you can watch the recorded version below: Albuquerque is a great opportunity market for developers and investors like you.
-Here’s why: The city’s recent transit-oriented development (TOD) federal … Continued
+In case you missed the live event, you can read the event summary and watch the recorded version here.

 Many transit-oriented development projects are made possible with the help of financing from federal government programs.
 The details of those programs, however, are tougher to understand.
 What programs might your development project be eligible for?
 What time of year do applications open, and when are awards announced?
 And what do some of the most popular programs look for in applications?